Deci-AI/super-gradients/src/super_gradients/recipes/Training_Recipes.md

 python -m super_gradients.train_from_recipe --config-name=<config-name> param1=<val1> path.to.param2=<val2>
 ```

+The arguments are referenced without the `--` prefix,
+and each parameter is referenced with its full path in the configuration tree, concatenated with a `.`.

 #### Example
 Let's imagine we have a recipe with the following structure
 ```yaml